How To Use Twitter & Not Get Fired

-Roseanne is cancelled.
-The rebooted TV show is cancelled.
-The reruns of the original show are cancelled.
-Roseanne Barr is, as the kids say, cancelled.
-And it’s all because of a single racist tweet (and, arguably, Barr’s long history of racist and problematic behaviour).
+Roseanne is canceled.
+The rebooted TV show is canceled.
+The reruns of the original show are canceled.
+Roseanne Barr is, as the kids say, canceled.
+And it’s all because of a single racist tweet (and, arguably, Barr’s long history of racist and problematic behavior).
 Not even a hugely popular TV show could save her from this self-destruction.

 Twitter has been around for more than a decade, and yet people are still regularly committing basic mistakes without thinking about the consequences.
 It doesn’t take much to go viral, and you definitely don’t have to be famous to have a tweet blow up in your face (though that helps, obviously).
 You might be a publicist flying to Africa or a kid about to start a job at a pizza place.
 If you use your social media to be publicly problematic, the Twitter machine will come for you.
 And they will demand your head — or at least your job.
 Anyone who thinks it’s all dogs and kitties so pure we don’t deserve them is living on another planet.
 There’s a side of Twitter that will eat you alive.
 And by this point, in 2018, you really, really should know how to avoid it.